C-Sparrow/Tartana/README.md

 [![Latest Version](https://img.shields.io/github/tag/C-Sparrow/Tartana.svg?style=flat-square)](https://github.com/C-Sparrow/Tartana/releases)
 [![Downloads](https://img.shields.io/github/downloads/C-Sparrow/Tartana/total.svg?style=flat-square)](https://github.com/C-Sparrow/Tartana/releases/latest)

 Open source PHP app which manages downloads for you on any PHP capable device (Raspberry Pi up to big servers).
-It supports link decryption as well as all important container formats like dlc and automatic file extraction.
+It supports link decryption as well as all important container formats like dlc or rsdf and automatic file extraction.
 It just works and makes fun!

 ## Installation
 The installation is as simple as 123.
 Head on to the [installation guide](doc/main/installation.md).